Kahoneki/Limb-4-Limb/README.md

 ## Must Have Features

+- (REMOVED : RESTRUCTURING THE CODEBASE - NOT A FEATURE)
 - Account system : Players will be able to register and log in to an account to keep their data saved.
+(MOVED FROM SHOULD HAVE TO MUST HAVE)
 - LAN : Players will be able to fight each other across different computers in the same local area network.

 ## Should Have Features